-Among his notable recent experience, Mr. Rivas currently serves on Weil teams representing Sanofi-Aventis U.S. in Kansas federal court asserting claims against Mylan Inc. and Mylan Specialty, L.P. for violations of the Sherman Act and Clayton Act, and Pilgrim’s Pride Corp. in a putative class action facing various antitrust and unfair competition claims.
+Mr. Rivas currently serves on Weil teams representing Sanofi-Aventis U.S., LLC in Kansas federal court asserting claims against Mylan Inc. and Mylan Specialty, L.P. for violations of Section 2 of the Sherman Act; Pilgrim’s Pride Corp. in a putative class action involving claims under Section 1 of the Sherman Act and various state antitrust and unfair competition laws; and Rent the Runway, Inc. against a start-up competitor for alleged violations of the California Cartwright Act, unfair competition law, and California tortious interference law.
 He also played a key role on the Weil team that successfully obtained the early dismissal of Showtime Networks from a series of putative class actions in courts around the country arising out of the August 2017 high-profile boxing match between Floyd Mayweather and UFC star Conor McGregor.

 Mr. Rivas is also involved in the Firm’s pro bono program, representing a social security applicant in New York federal court and regularly working on intake matters with the Innocence Project.
 He is an active member of the Latinos@Weil diversity initiative.